The Atlas Corporation, a cyberpunk-evil-militarised-megacorp-but-in-space, appears in the Borderlands video games series. Which started in 2009.

 - What was left of the Crimson Lance was left without a senior officer or supplies, stalked by space ninja Athena, and abandoned.

-It was the Hyperion megacorp that waltzed in and reaped the work of Dahl and Atlas.
+It was the Hyperion megacorp that waltzed in and reaped the benefits from the work of Dahl and Atlas employees.
 In particular, the opening of the Vault had revealed a new Eridian-related element on Pandora, dubbed Eridium.

 Hyperion’s robot armies came in strong.
 Hyperion CEO Handsome Jack also paid armies of bandits to serve as auxiliaries.